stashed/docs/docs/guides/platforms/eks-irsa/index.md

 ### Create IAM Policy

-We need an IAM policy for accessing S3 buckets.
+We need a IAM policy for accessing S3 buckets.
 Below is the `JSON`of the IAM policy we are going to create,

 ```bash
 {